Brandhorst-Research/district-heating-acceptance-replication/README.md

 The knitted report reproduces all tables and figures reported in the manuscript.

+Note: Due to computationally intensive procedures (e.g. iterative estimation), knitting the analysis may take approximately 15 minutes on a standard machine.

 ## Contact
 Leif Donar Brandhorst
 Department of Social Sciences, University of Applied Sciences and Arts (HSBI), Interaktion 1, 33619 Bielefeld, Germany